mike-robertson/react-express-example/README.md

 ## Commands

-#### gulp build
+#### gulp build / npm run build
-This builds the code into the /public/build directory
+This builds the code into the /public/build directory and depends on the test task.
+This build will minify the build.js file as well.